The program provides the following skills:

 - Provide graduate students with methodological tools and international standards of scientific research.

 The program aims to achieve the following objectives:

 - Mastering the epistemological, methodological and cognitive dimensions of Arabic linguistics and lexicography;

-- Achieving an inter-disciplinary understanding of the field, including making use of issues and analysis from other fields to develop the study of linguistics and lexicography;
+- Achieving an inter-disciplinary understanding of the field, including making use of different layers of analysis from other fields to develop the study of linguistics and lexicography;

-- Consolidating the concept of the unity of knowledge in the field, including between old and new ideas and practices, as well as across inter-connected disciplines;
+- Consolidating the concept of the unity of knowledge in the field, including the intersecting categories of existing findings and new ideas and practices, as well as across inter-connected disciplines;

-- Training students to approach questions and issues from multiple angles;
+- Preparing students to approach questions and issues from multiple angles;

 - Linking theory with application, allowing both the examination of theory and applied results;